-Ulysses’ default is D12, a simple theme with high contrast, a focus on typography, and a rather sparse use of color.
+Ulysses’ default is D21, a simple and clean theme that combines a monochrome tint with classic revision colors.
 You can also choose one of the other pre-installed – carefully designed – themes.
 Each of them comes with a light and a dark version.

-If these are not yet what you are looking for, you can go to the Ulysses Style Exchange and select between a variety of themes created by fellow users.
+If these are not yet what you are looking for, you can go to Ulysses Styles & Themes and select between a variety of themes created by fellow users.

 - In the editor settings, tap Theme.

-- Scroll down and tap “Visit the Ulysses Style Exchange…”.
+- Scroll down and tap “Visit Ulysses Styles & Themes…”.
 You will be redirected to your web browser.

-- Choose your favorite theme and download it.
+- Choose your favorite theme and tap “Download”.

 Step 2: Find Your Preferred Mode